julienlargetpiet/edm1/README.md

 Argument      |Description
 ------------- |----------------
 `inpt_v`     |     is the input vector
-`ptrtn_fill`     |     is the pattern used to detect where the function has to fill the vector by the last element n times.
+`ptrn_fill`     |     is the pattern used to detect where the function has to fill the vector by the last element n times.
 It defaults to "...\d" where "\d" is the regex for an int value.
 So this paramater has to have "\d" which designates n.

 ## Examples